-- Develop and submit a comprehensive work plan, including detailed Gantt charts, and performance monitoring plan. - Submit monthly update reports to Fahari Ya Jamii on the current status of implementation activities. - Reports will include age disaggregation where possible. - Submit a final report to Fahari Ya Jamii that includes the overall successes of the grant, challenges, lessons learned, and final performance monitoring plan that demonstrates outcomes achieved. - Participate in planning meetings as needed. - Develop success stories on lessons learned and results of the work
+- Develop and submit a comprehensive work plan, including detailed Gantt charts, and performance monitoring plan. - Will have to submit monthly update reports to Fahari Ya Jamii on the current status of implementation activities. - Reports will include age disaggregate data where possible. - Will have to submit a final report to Fahari Ya Jamii that includes the overall successes of the grant, challenges, lessons learned, and final performance monitoring plan that demonstrates outcomes achieved. - Will be required to participate in planning meetings as needed. - Will document success stories on lessons learned and results of the work.

 County Subcounty Name of Facility

-- Ruaraka Mathare North

-Kahawa West

-Korogocho

-Kasarani Dandora

-Kariobangi North

-Kasarani

-Embakasi West&East Mukuru H/C

-Kayole II

-Mama Lucy

-Langata Mbagathi

-Nairobi

 Kajiado East Kitengela

 Kajiado North Rongai

-Kajiado North Ngong
+Kajiado North ngong

-Kajiado South Loitoktok
+Kajiado South loitoktok

 Kajiado Kajiado South Kimana